 Portland, Oregon is more than just microbreweries and food trucks.
 The City of Roses boasts a lively arts and cultural scene.
 Employment options in Portland include established companies like Boeing, Nike and Intel, in addition to a wealth of start-ups and boutiques.
-Oregon also has no statewide sales tax.
+If you’re thinking of moving there, you should know the details on the cost of living, including housing costs, utility bills and taxes (hint: Oregon has no statewide sales tax!).

 Cost of Living in Portland: Home Prices